FrankVolpe/Interest-Rate-Binomial-Tree/README.md

 ## Current Functionality

-Construction of a binomial interest rate model for a risk-free, option-free, fixed-rate, coupon-paying bond.
+Construction of a binomial interest rate tree for a risk-free, option-free, fixed-rate, coupon-paying bond.

 ## Updates To Be Added